As Guatemalan kids sit in planes on tarmac, judge orders they stay in the US, for now

 Late Sunday, Guatemala’s government said in a statement that it had originally proposed the transfer of the minors to U.S. Homeland Security Secretary Kristi Noem during her visit to the country in July.
 Guatemala’s concern was that hundreds of minors would soon age out of the juvenile facilities where they were held and be sent to adult detention centers.
 It stressed that it was ready to receive the minors when due process was completed in the U.S. following established protocols.

 Santana reported from Washington and Peltz from New York.
-Associated Press writers Sonia Pérez D. in Guatemala City and Corey Williams in Detroit contributed.
+Associated Press writers Sonia Pérez D. in Guatemala City and Corey Williams in Detroit contributed to this report.